open-mmlab/mmpose/docs/en/migration.md

 The data normalization operations `NormalizeTensor` and `ToTensor` will be replaced by **DataPreprocessor** module, which will no longer be used as a preprocessing operation, but will be merged as a part of the model forward propagation.

+### 3d Pose Transformation

+The transformation methods `GetRootCenteredPose`, `NormalizeJointCoordinate` and `ImageCoordinateNormalization` in old version, will be merged into codecs.

 ## Compatibility of Models

 We have performed compatibility with the model weights provided by model zoo to ensure that the same model weights can get a comparable accuracy in both version.
 But note that due to the large number of differences in processing details, the inference outputs can be slightly different(less than 0.05% difference in accuracy).